 No idea why they didn't use that for heightened effect.

-The only other evidence provided is that in 2019, it was reported that Gates and the NIH were also both providing funding Again, what's the conspiracy?
+It doesn't go to the only other evidence provided is that in 2019, it was reported that Gates and the NIH were also both providing funding for initiative to develop gene-based therapies for HIV and sickle cell.

 I really feel like these guys are going about it all wrong.

-Somehow I feel like they're still trying too hard because it seems like you could write a program that, look, all you need to do, here's what you need to work on if you're in a right-wing blog.
+Somehow I feel like they're still trying too hard because it seems like you could write a program that, look, all you need to do, here's what you need to work on if you're in a right-wing blog, the headline.

-Then just write a program that copies and pastes all kinds of shit.
+Then just write a program that copies and pastes all you shit.

 This was because Amazon was claiming that there were irregularities with the contract awarding process, so they wanted time to sort it all out.